-This statement will confirm the amount left to pay on the mortgage.
+This statement will confirm the amount required to redeem the mortgage.
 This outstanding balance will be repaid when the remortgage conveyancing process completes.

-Your solicitor will then take out an OS1 priority search.
+Your solicitor will then take out a pre-completion search called an 'Official search with priority: whole title (OS1)'.

-The OS1 search stops any other charges being registered against the property.
+The OS1 search prevents any other charges from being registered against the property.
 This ensures that the registered title cannot be changed until after the remortgage process has completed.

-Your solicitor will then carry out a bankruptcy check to confirm that none of the legal owners are bankrupt.
+Your solicitor will also carry out a bankruptcy check to confirm that none of the legal owners is bankrupt.

-Once your solicitor is satisfied that you and the other registered owners of the property all meet your new lender’s criteria, and that the property itself meets the lender's requirements, you can agree a date to complete the remortgage process.
+Once your solicitor is satisfied that you, any other registered owners of the property, and the property itself all meet your new lender's conditions, a completion date can be agreed upon.

-Your solicitor will send a "certificate of title" to your new lender and will request that the lender releases the remortgage funds.
+Your solicitor will send a 'Certificate of Title' to your new lender confirming that all matters relating to the property are acceptable.
+The solicitor will then request that the lender releases the remortgage funds.